-How To Provide Proof Of Onward Travel: 5 Different Ways
+How To Provide Proof Of Onward Travel: Best Fake Flight Ticket

-This post will cover 5 totally legit ways to provide proof of onward travel, which won’t restrict your freedom or break the bank.
+Keep reading as I reveal 5 different ways to provide proof of onward travel that won’t restrict your freedom or break the bank.

-This post may contain affiliate links.
-This means that I earn a small commission if you purchase through a link on my site.
-Donโt worry, this is at no extra cost to you.
+*This post may contain affiliate links.
+If you purchase through a link on my site, I earn a small commission.
+Donโt worry, this is at no extra cost to you – check my full Privacy Policy here.

 What is proof of onward travel?

-For many backpackers and long-term travellers, this is just not convenient.
+For many backpackers and long-term travellers, this simply isn’t convenient.

 Which countries require proof of onward travel?